 8. Get familiar with settings

-Spend time familiarising yourself with your set up.
+Spend time familiarising yourself with your e-learning setup.
 Try out all your navigational tools and visit the different online areas.
 Test your phone and your chat areas (if you have these) to see how they work.
 Ditto with any apps or special software that’s helping you complete the course.
 Do this well ahead of your study start date, so you know you can hit the ground running.

 With Blue Badge Insurance, you can rest assured when you’re insured.